Basic Skills & Subject Matter Resources

 Verification of the Basic Skills Requirement

 Individuals may satisfy the basic skills requirement by mixing and matching the following methods ensuring they meet the proficiency requirement in all three areas: reading, writing, and math.
-Candidates should submit a "Verification of Basic Skills Requirement" form for review to firstname.lastname@example.org.
+Candidates should submit a Basic Skills Evaluation Request Form for review to firstname.lastname@example.org..

 - Pass the CSU Early Assessment Program (EAP - Mathematics and English)